Nick Cannon fired by ViacomCBS for ‘hateful speech’ and ‘anti-Semitic conspiracy theories’ in recent podcast

 The men also discussed conspiracy theories involving the Rothschilds, a prominent banking family, and asserted that black people are Semitic people by, as Cannon put it, “birthright,” and therefore can’t be anti-Semitic.

+The episode was removed from YouTube on Wednesday, and Cannon apologized “to my Jewish sisters and brothers” in a social media post Wednesday night.
+He said, in part, that his words “reinforced the worst stereotypes of a proud and magnificent people and I feel ashamed of the uninformed and naïve place that these words came from,” and noted that he is “committed to deeper connections, more profound learning and strengthening the bond between our two cultures today and every day going forward.”

-Cannon, 39, has had a long-standing relationship with ViacomCBS, the parent company of VH1 and MTV — where Cannon produced his hip-hop improv show “Wild 'N Out” — and TeenNick, where Cannon was executive producer and chairman, regularly hosting the network’s annual HALO Awards.
+Cannon, 39, had a long-standing relationship with ViacomCBS, the parent company of VH1 and MTV — where he produced his hip-hop improv show “Wild 'N Out” — and TeenNick, where Cannon was executive producer and chairman, regularly hosting the network’s annual HALO Awards.

-Cannon has taken a defensive stance on his firing.
+At first, Cannon took a defensive stance on his firing.
 “I am deeply saddened in a moment so close to reconciliation that the powers that be, misused an important moment for us to all grow closer together and learn more about one another,” the actor said in a lengthy post on his verified Facebook account Wednesday morning.

 “Instead the moment was stolen and highjacked to make an example of an outspoken black man.
 I will not be bullied, silenced, or continuously oppressed by any organization, group, or corporation.
 I am disappointed that Viacom does not understand or respect the power of the black community.”

 Cannon, who began his career as a child actor, noted his more than 20-year relationship with the company, which he wrote “is now on the wrong side of history.”
 Cannon also said he was receiving death threats, including racial slurs, amid the controversy.
-In a tweet earlier this week, Cannon insisted he does “not condone hate speech nor the spread of hateful rhetoric.”
-But the actor did not directly apologize for the interview, instead telling Fast Company “there’s no malice or negative intent, but in a time like 2020 we got to have these conversations.
+In a tweet Monday, Cannon insisted he does “not condone hate speech nor the spread of hateful rhetoric.”
+But the actor did not directly apologize for the interview then, instead telling Fast Company “there’s no malice or negative intent, but in a time like 2020 we got to have these conversations.
 And if there’s an assumption that is perceived as ignorant, let’s debunk it right away.”

-Viacom alluded to Cannon’s lack of apology in its statement.
+Viacom alluded to Cannon’s initial lack of apology in its statement.
 “While we support ongoing education and dialogue in the fight against bigotry, we are deeply troubled that Nick has failed to acknowledge or apologize for perpetuating anti-Semitism, and we are terminating our relationship with him.”

 In his Facebook post Wednesday, Cannon said he had “received an outpouring of love and support from the Jewish community.”
 He added: “I must apologize to my Jewish Brothers and Sisters for putting them in such a painful position, which was never my intention, but I know this whole situation has hurt many people and together we will make it right.